missirol/ParticleSwarmOptimization/README.md

 1) clone the repository

-2) you might want to rebuild the executable which is run on the batch system
-   cd PSO
-   g++ -o ../InitData/Particle Particle.C `root-config --cflags --glibs` -lTMVA
-   also do this if you change it
-   -> this is done automatically now
+2) The python interface manages the communication between the particles and is run on a portal (use screen because of long    runtimes).
+The Training of the BDTs is done on the batch system and is implemented in Particle.C.
+This file is also recompiled when you start the PSO now.

-2) change Example_PSOConfig to suit your needs
+3) change Example_PSOConfig to suit your needs
      should work on ekp and NAF batch system, for other batch system change PSO/QueHelper.py
      play around with the swarm parameters
      choose the Figure of Merit to optimize